xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 <a id="2.6"></a>2.6 [Issue 8455 - Remove dead code associated with proxies](https://support.onefact.net/issues/8455)

-<a id="2.7"></a>2.7 Documentation associated with the introduction of proxies in BridgePoint
+<a id="2.7"></a>2.7 Documentation associated with the introduction of proxies in
-Proxies were introduced into BridgePoint when multi-file persistence (PLCM) was introduced.
+BridgePoint  Proxies were introduced into BridgePoint when multi-file persistence (PLCM) was introduced.
 The following engineering documents describe this:

 <a id="2.7.1"></a>2.7.1 [Issue 845 - PLCM Technical Note](i845.tnt)
 This note captures the initial brain-storming done regarding the PLCM project.
 PLCM stands for package level configuration management.
-Over the years since this feature was introduced the term PLCM has been dropped and this is now more commonally referred to as multi-file persistence.
+Over the years since this feature was introduced the term PLCM has been dropped and this is now more commonly referred to as multi-file persistence.

 <a id="2.7.2"></a>2.7.2 [Issue 845 - PLCM Final Analysis Note](i845-PLCM_1_0.ant)
 This is the final PLCM analysis note.
 The PLCM project was long-lived, and there was an initial analysis note but this one was created at the time the project was split into smaller deliverables.

 <a id="2.7.3"></a>2.7.3 [Issue 845 - PLCM Design Note for milestone 2](i845-2.dnt)
 This note captures the design note of PLCM as related to proxies.